-Do not allow yourself to be stereotyped
+Do not allow yourself to be stereotyped.

-Do not allow your managers and co-workers label you as weak or outdated, and never give yourself to the wallows of the youngsters.
-Also, never discuss any of your physical pain or anything about your medical problems with anyone in the office, never allow anybody to take you for guaranteed and do not allow yourself to fall into a trap of these sarcastic words, but try to wade through it and retain your standing by proving yourself you are more worthy and valuable than the rest of them.
-Always remember that stereotype would not go away but you can maintain your confidence and wipe these stereotypical labels from your life.
+Do not allow your managers and co-workers to label you as weak or outdated, and never give yourself to the wallows of the youngsters.
+Also, never discuss any of your physical pain or anything about your medical problems with anyone in the office, never allow anybody to take you for guaranteed and do not allow yourself to fall into the trap of these sarcastic words, but try to wade through it and retain your standing by proving yourself you are more worthy and valuable than the rest of them.
+Always remember that stereotypes would not go away but you can maintain your confidence and wipe these stereotypical labels from your life.

-Your experience is an effective tool, make use of it.
+Your experience is an effective tool; make use of it.

-The experience that you have gained all these years can become a most effective tool to prove your caliber.
+The experience that you have gained all these years can become a most effective tool to prove your calibre.
 During the hiring process, generally, employees look for the less experienced person as they have to pay out less salary but tell them what you can and what you should do to increase your business, and how you can further add value to their prolific ventures.
 Tell them how you can be a profitable asset for the company.
 While it could be expensive for them to hire you, but you have to spell your own definition about yourself to convince them that it could be more expensive to hire inexperienced people.
 You need to emphasize that the knowledge you have gained in your field would allow you to apply profitable ideas in your areas of operations.
 Your experience will help juniors and youngsters to gain comprehensively from you.
-It is difficult for any new entrant to substantiate his viewpoint without experience but it is you who can do it.
+It is difficult for any new entrant to substantiate his viewpoint without experience, but it is you who can do it.
 Focus if you have updated your skills and project yourself as a thoughtful orator in your area of operations, you will be respected and considered as an asset for the company.

-Don’t Hesitate To Get Feedback
+Don’t Hesitate To Get Feedback.

 Avoid reacting emotionally

 No matter how much strong you are, you may still be ended up as a victim.
 Never show the emotional side of you.
 Assess the situation coolly with objectivity and find out solutions to the underlying problems.
 If the company has redesigned the structure or reformulated the processes of working, your manager might assume you will not be able to accommodate.
-If so, work on strategies and correct the manager’s misconceptions and as for as possible tolerate his micro insults.
-There are many cases when people are not able to come out of their stigma, the answer to it is explained by Dwight Golann, its because of the “psychology of abnormal reactions to loss”.
+If so, work on strategies and correct the manager’s misconceptions and, as for as possible, tolerate his micro insults.
+There are many cases when people are not able to come out of their stigma; the answer to it is explained by Dwight Golann its because of the “psychology of abnormal reactions to loss”.
 Freud came to the conclusion that while many of the mourners gradually process through the loss, but some do not?
-This later group remains stuck and find themselves incapable of dealing with their feelings of deprivation.
+This latter group remains stuck and find themselves incapable of dealing with their feelings of deprivation.
 Psychiatrists have defined patients who maintain themselves in denial over by loss as “the substitution of….a fantasy or an action, or something of that sort….The defensive use of action in order to do away with something painful or unpleasant.”
 Dwight Golann.
-Old people subjected themselves to deprivation and dejection, and ever thought of coming out of this situation seems to them impossible.
+Older people subjected themselves to deprivation and dejection, and ever thought of coming out of this situation seems to them impossible.

 Apply for Transfer